edloidas/generator-tao/README.md

 > 道 - tao JavaScript project scaffolder.

-> [Tao](https://en.wikipedia.org/wiki/Tao) or Dao (/taʊ/, /daʊ/; Chinese: 道) is a Chinese word signifying 'way', 'path', 'route', or sometimes more loosely, 'doctrine' or 'principle'.
+:exclamation: **NOT YET PRODUCTION-READY** :exclamation:

 ## About ##

 Tao is a lightweight JavaScript project scaffolder.
 The simple way of initializing your project.

+[Tao](https://en.wikipedia.org/wiki/Tao) or Dao (/taʊ/, /daʊ/; Chinese: 道) is a Chinese word signifying 'way', 'path', 'route', or sometimes more loosely, 'doctrine' or 'principle'.

 ## License ##